In mid-September, we are changing the way we describe easements in title registers.

 Previous note: "The rights granted by clause 4.2 of the Transfer are included in the registration only so far as they are granted over title number NE1862."

-New note: "The easements granted by clause 4.2 of the Transfer are included in the title only so far as they are granted over title number NE1862 and are capable of subsisting at law at the date of the grant."
+New note: "The legal easements granted by clause 4.2 of the Transfer are included in the title only so far as they are granted over title number NE1862."

 Before